 - Brain problems like stroke, aneurism, blood clots, or tumors

 - Certain medications that can affect the ears or hinder balance

 - Migraine headaches and other severe headaches as well

 New Revolutionary HILT and MLS Laser Therapy for Vertigo

-Here at the Pain Relief Institute, our philosophy for the care of our patients is very simple: see fewer patients, spend more time with every patient, appointments within days and not weeks or even months and create an experience for the patient that is the foundation to cultivating a genuine patient-provider bond.
-At the Pain Relief Institute, we schedule new patient appointments every 30-45 minutes so that our staff is able to take their time and really get to understand our patients and their complete health history and what treatments really are best for their unique situation and needs.
+Here at the Pain Relief Institute, our philosophy for the care of our patients is very simple: see fewer patients, spend more time with every patient, schedule appointments within days and not weeks or even months, and create an experience for the patient that is the foundation to cultivating a genuine patient-provider bond.
+At the Pain Relief Institute, we schedule new patient appointments every 30-45 minutes so that our staff is able to take their time and really get to understand our patients, their complete health history, and what treatments really are best for their unique situation and needs.

 Traditional healthcare clinics schedule patients to be seen on average of every 10 minutes and spend seven to eight minutes with the patient tops.
 Today most clinics are trying to see more patients, not less, due to decreasing reimbursements.
 However, we do not buy into this view and believe that less is more when it comes to taking care of our patients.